chrisvrose/jack/README.md

 Example: `python send_message.py "Hello There"`
 Example: `python send_message.py "Hello There" "HuGEconVERSATIONID"`
+Example: `python send_message.py "Hello There" "shortconvname"`

 Send message using Hangouts.
 Used by script.py to send links.
 Recipient can be selected, but its rather tedious.
-Edit with any text editor and change the value of `CONVERSATION_ID`
+Edit with any text editor and change the value of `CONVERSATION_ID`.
+The app also uses two Constants, "ToSE" and "Dev".

 ### Things to know